Max-Hutchings/Twitter-Clone/docs/Documentation.md

 # Challenge 6 - Chitter FullStack

 # Installation Instructions
-- clone reposity
+- clone repository
-- add .evn.dev file to root folder
+- add .evn.dev file to the root of the backend folder.
 ```
 PORT=4000
 DB_URI=mongodb://localhost:27017/challenge-6-chitter
 JWT_SECRET=myWonderfulDigitalFuturesBackendJWTSecretKey###!!!k9p
 ```

-- Add .env.test file to foot folder
+- Add .env.test file to the root of the backend folder.
 ```
 DB_URI=mongodb://localhost:27017/challenge-6-test
 PORT=4000
 JWT_SECRET=myWonderfulDigitalFuturesBackendJWTSecretKey###!!!k9p
 ```

-- Ensure mongoDB is running with a development and a testing database.
+- Ensure MongoDB is running with a development and a testing database.
 - Insert their URI in the .dev and .dev files, respectively.
-- Cd into backend folder.
+- Cd into the backend folder.
 Enter npm start.
 - Cd into frontend/chitter-frontend.
 Enter npm run dev.

 # Application Overview
 Introducing Chitter by DFCorp, the latest innovation in social media platforms.
 Chitter is designed to offer a refreshing, user-centric approach to social interaction, allowing users to connect, share, and express themselves in a dynamic, digital environment.
 Our commitment to a seamless user experience and cutting-edge technology sets Chitter apart in the crowded social media landscape.

 ## Software purpose
-Chitters core purpose is to enable users to crease and share "Peeps", short amounts of text, on a publicly available site.
+Chitters core purpose is to enable users to create and share "Peeps", short amounts of text, on a publicly available site.
 We aim to give everyone a voice and feel heard in an increasingly clouded world.
-Users can then reply to these Peeps to share their opinion on the topic, building an inclusive and knowledge sharing community.
+Users can then reply to these Peeps to share their opinions on the topic, building an inclusive and knowledge-sharing community.

-## Technical application Explaination
+## Technical application Explanation
-The frontend React app uses a Single Page Application method of building web apps.
-React router creates the impression of changing web-pages, but this is handled within the Javascript, allowing for a faster, better UI experience.
+The frontend React app uses a single-page application method of building web apps.
+React router creates the impression of changing web pages, but this is handled within the Javascript, allowing for a faster, better UI experience.

-The frontend calls API endpoints built on our Express.js server.
+The front end calls API endpoints built on our Express.js server.
 This is used for logging in, creating an account, posting peeps, posting peep comments, getting all peeps, and so on.
-The express server offers key routes designed to give the frontend data for the site, which it obtains from the connection to our MongoDb NoSQL database.
+The express server offers key routes designed to give the frontend data for the site, which it obtains from the connection to our MongoDB NoSQL database.

-Security is ensured through use of Json web tokens that encrypt key data and can only be decrypted on our server.
-HTTP-only cookies are used to send these to the frontend as these cannot be access by the frontend, but are automatically sent back in subsquent requests.
+Security is ensured through use of JSON web tokens that encrypt key data and can only be decrypted on our server.
+HTTP-only cookies are used to send these to the frontend as these cannot be accessed by the frontend but are automatically sent back in subsequent requests.
 This allows the server to check the request is legitimate for each request.

 ## Project Objectives
 Accessibility and Ease of Use: Chitter is designed to be accessible without account creation, making it easy for anyone to view content.